-Turnitin.com: Text matching software (Turnitin®) may be used to screen assignments in this course.
-Turnitin® is used to verify that all materials and sources in assignments are documented.
+Turnitin.com: Text matching software (Turnitin[®]) may be used to screen assignments in this course.
+Turnitin[®] is used to verify that all materials and sources in assignments are documented.
 Students' submissions are stored on a U.S. server, therefore students must be given an alternative (e.g., scaffolded assignment or annotated bibliography), if they are concerned about their privacy and/or security.
-Students will be given due notice, in the first week of the term and/or at the time assignment details are provided, about arrangements and alternatives for the use of Turnitin® in this course.
-It is the responsibility of the student to notify the instructor if they, in the first week of term or at the time assignment details are provided, wish to submit the alternate assignment.
+Students will be given due notice, in the first week of the term and/or at the time assignment details are provided, about arrangements and alternatives for the use of Turnitin[®] in this course.
+It is the responsibility of the student to notify the instructor if they, in the first week of term or at the time assignment.